 The total size of an agricultural employer's labor force determines the labor regulations that growers and FLCs must follow.
 According to the available data for hired employees, the Census shows that the majority of farms using hired labor in the U.S. had ten or fewer employees (Table 4).
 Yet even though a relative minority of farms hires 11 or more employees, these farms employ the majority of hired farmworkers.
-For example, in Oregon a small proportion of
+For example, in Oregon a small proportion of farms hire 11 or more employees (19%) but even so, these farms represent 85 percent of all hired farmworkers within the state.
+The total number of employees includes family members who receive wages and all types of farm employees (the very small percent of office workers, machine operators, and supervisors) and excludes contract labor used by farms.
+Thus, a small proportion of the larger farms employ the majority of farmworkers.
+Conversely, the majority of farms/ agricultural sites may be exempt from many of the existing regulations intended to protect farmworkers, due to their small size.

-Crop Farms Hiring 11 or More

-2007 Census of
+Crop Farms Hiring 11 or More Employees 2007 Census of Agriculture

-% of all FARMS

-REGION % of all FARMS hiring 11 or more employees % of all hired EMPLOYEES at farms hiring 11 or more
+REGION % of all FARMS hiring 11 or more employees % of all hired EMPLOYEES at farms hiring 11 or more employees

 USA 12% 68%

 California 27% 87%

 Florida 23% 87%

 N Carolina 19% 68%

 Oregon 19% 19%